alezanga/punintended/README.md

 # punintended

-Code &amp; Data for puns paper
+Code &amp; Data for 'Puns' paper.

+Data format is described in the [readme](data/readme.md).

+Code will be published soon.